mondoohq/docs/docs/cnspec/cnspec-scan.md

 image: /img/featured_img/mondoo-feature.jpg
 ---

 cnspec provides an interactive shell in which you can explore.
 It helps you understand the checks that cnspec policies use, and write your own as well.
-It’s also a great way to interact with both local and remote targets on the fly.
+It's also a great way to interact with both local and remote targets on the fly.

 Run the shell: